 The Blue & Gold, Georgia’s oldest high school newspaper, is produced by an all-volunteer staff who meet during activity periods and, on occasion, after school.
 Membership is open to students in grades 7 – 12.
-The Blue & Gold is printed once per term, but also publishes student work on an ongoing basis through the website and on social media.
+The Blue & Gold is printed once per term, but also publishes student work on an ongoing basis through the website and on social media (link below).
 Publication of the Blue & Gold is overseen by an editor in chief, who directs a board of section editors.
 Staff members and editors are required to attend a minimum of three meetings and produce at least one original, publishable piece per term.
 Journalistic writing and photography workshops are held throughout the year to help the staff improve their skills.
 Additionally, the Blue & Gold is supported by the students enrolled in the elective Journalism class, who help generate content and assist with editing and layout.

 The Marist Broadcasting Club (MBC) produces live, Friday morning news broadcasts, special features, and live coverage of Marist sports and other special school events.
 From writing scripts to capturing and editing video, broadcasts are produced entirely by students.
 Producers and crew members from grades 7-12 are welcome to join us and will have the opportunity to earn a letter after accumulating the required points.
 MBC is led by a team of eight student board members who imagine, plan, organize, and implement all aspects of MBC’s productions.